h2tc-roboticsx/H2TC/README.md

         └──optitrack.csv
 ```

-`{ZED-ID}` indicates three ZED devices, `17471`, `24483054` and `28280967`, which are the fixed third-person (side) view, the dynamic egocentric view and the fixed third-person (back) view respectively.
+`{ZED-ID}` indicates three ZED devices, including `17471`, `24483054` and `28280967`, which are the fixed third-person (side) view, the dynamic egocentric view and the fixed third-person (back) view respectively.
 `{timestamp}` is the initial timestamp of the event camera in a UNIX format.
 A detailed explanation of each raw data file is provided in [`/doc/data_file_explanation.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/data_file_explanation.md/#data).

 #### Step 3: Process the extracted data
-Once the raw data is extracted and organized properly as in step 2), then run the following command:
+Once the raw data is extracted and organized properly as in step 2, run the following command:

 ```python
 python src/process.py --datapath YOUR_PATH/data
 ```
 `--datapath` is where your extracted data locate.
-Several arguments are allowed to configure the processing when running the script [src/process.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py).
-The available arguments are: [tbd: add arguments ]
+Several arguments are allowed to configure the processing when running the script [src/process.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py) optionally:

 |  Arguments   | Meanings  | Defaults |
 |  :----     | :----  | :----  |